This post may contain affiliate links which won’t change your price but will share some commission.

 - Brown meat balls until they are cooked on all sides.

-- Place browned meatballs onto a large cookie sheet or baking dish and bake for 25 minutes.
+- Place browned meatballs onto a large cookie sheet or baking dish and bake for 25 minutes, tuning each meatball halfway through the cooking time.

 - Remove from oven when cooked and set aside.